What is a TSE?

 Importation of certain animals from TSE-affected countries

 Importation of cattle into Australia from the UK ceased in 1988 and from continental Europe in 1991.
 The cattle and buffalo that are still alive from the limited number of previous imports have been placed under lifetime quarantine.
-They have been permanently identified utilising the National Livestock Identification Scheme (NLIS) so that they will never enter the human food or animal feed chains and will be disposed of safely at the ends of their lives.
+They have been permanently identified utilising the National Livestock Identification System (NLIS) so that they will never enter the human food or animal feed chains and will be disposed of safely at the ends of their lives.
 There is a very slight risk that these animals were exposed to the BSE agent.
 Given knowledge of the incubation period of BSE, there remains a low and diminishing risk that they may be infected.
 The importation of sheep and goats were banned from all countries except New Zealand back in 1952 in response to the detection of scrapie in imported sheep.

 Importation of contaminated feedstuff originating from BSE/scrapie-affected countries